-7 Empirical Examples
+6 Empirical Examples

-We demonstrate two practical applications of the proposed test.
+We provide three empirical applications of the proposed test.
 The first data set is a balanced panel consisting of 90 disaggregated personal consumption expenditure (PCE) items.
 The second application involves a balanced pseudo-panel data set.
-The proposed test remains valid in pseudo-panels as long as the sample cross sectional variation approximates well the true cross sectional variance in each time period.
+The proposed test remains valid in pseudopanels as long as the sample cross sectional variation approximates well the true cross sectional variance in each time period.
+The third example shows how the cross sectional dispersion of state level unemployment rates changed over a period that includes the subprime mortgage crisis.